 The following traits are very characteristic of Byronic heroes and may be helpful in identifying them:

-- Is usually male (though female examples aren't unheard of) and is always considered very attractive physically and in terms of personality, possessing a great deal of magnetism and charisma, using these abilities to achieve social and romantic dominance.
+- Is usually male (and rarely female) and is always considered very attractive physically and in terms of personality, possessing a great deal of magnetism and charisma, using these abilities to achieve social and romantic dominance.
 One mark against him personality wise, however, is a struggle with his own personal integrity.

 - Is very intelligent, perceptive, sophisticated, educated, cunning and adaptable, but also self-centered.